jtlemon/drill_controller/mega_shield/checklist.md

 - [ ] Change isolator in spindle interface.
 - [ ] Change isolator in digital inputs/outputs.
 - [ ] Add voltage dividers for the new isolators.
+- [ ] Swap all proximity sensors to using opto isolation(cheaper for low speed.)

 ## PCB design requirements